West Los Angeles: Demographics

-For the area west of the 405 freeway, Mapping L.A. gives the population of the 2.69-square-mile "Sawtelle" neighborhood as 35,844 according to the 2000 U.S. census, with a rise to 38,698 in 2008 as estimated by the Los Angeles Department of City Planning.
+For the area west of the 405 freeway, Mapping L.A. gives the population of the 2.69-square-mile Sawtelle neighborhood as 35,844 according to the 2000 U.S. census, with a rise to 38,698 in 2008 as estimated by the Los Angeles Department of City Planning.
 Its density of 13,319 people per square mile, about was average for the city of Los Angeles but among the highest densities for the county.
 The percentage of Asian people is high for the county and the area is highly diverse compared to both City of Los Angeles and County of Los Angeles averages.
 Mexico (29.0%) and Iran (13.8%) are the most common foreign places of birth.
-Notably, 49.8% of residents 25 and older have a four-year degree, which is high for the city of Los Angeles and high for the county.
+49.8% of residents 25 and older have a four-year degree, which is high for the city of Los Angeles and high for the county.
 The percentages of never married males and never married females are among the county's highest.

 For the area east of the 405 freeway, Mapping L.A. gives the population of the 1.05-square-mile neighborhood as 12,659 according to the 2000 U.S. census, with a rise to 13,582 in 2008 as estimated by the Los Angeles Department of City Planning.
 Its density of 12,061 people was about average for the city of Los Angeles.
 76.7% of residents were non-Hispanic white, 11.4% were Asian-American; 5.3% were Hispanic or Latino of any race; 2.3% were African American and 4.1% identified themselves with other or mixed race categories.

 The median household income in east Mapping L.A. area was $86,403 in 2008 dollars, which was considered high for both the city and the county.
 The percentage of households earning $125,000 and up was high for the county.
 Median age of residents was 38, old compared with other locality in the city and the county.
 The average household size was 1.9, low for both the city and the county.
 51% of residents rented their living quarters, and 49% owned them.
 The percentage of widowed men and women was among the county's highest.
 Iranian and Russian were the most common ancestries.

 The east Mapping L.A. area was highly educated, with 60.4% of residents 25 and older holding a four-year degree, a higher ratio than found in the rest of the city or the county.